Physics-based parameterized neural ordinary differential equations: prediction of laser ignition in a rocket combustor: Introduction

 where $u$ is the state variable of the system, $t$ is time, $F$ is a deep neural network, and $\theta$ are model parameters such as weights and biases.
 Gradients of the loss function with respect to model parameters are computed through automatic differentiation or the adjoint sensitivity method, which allows the neural ODE to be trained with high computational efficiency.

 Instead of computing the loss function based on paired samples of consecutive states, neural ODEs calculate the loss function directly based on solutions from the ODE, thus avoiding accumulating errors when performing numerical integration separately.
 Previous studies in combustion systems have attempted to use neural ODEs to learn chemical reactions from homogeneous reactors \cite{owoyele2022chemnode, dikeman2022stiffness}. \citeauthor{owoyele2022chemnode} proposed a deep learning framework based on neural ODEs to learn the homogeneous auto-ignition of hydrogen-air mixture with varying initial temperature and species composition \cite{owoyele2022chemnode}. \citeauthor{dikeman2022stiffness} combined an auto-encoder neural network with a neural ODE to compute the solution in the latent space instead of the original stiff system of chemical kinetics \cite{dikeman2022stiffness}.
-However, since a neural ODE can learn a single ODE from a given training data set \cite{dupont2019augmented, chalvidal2020neural}, only initial conditions are varied during the neural ODE training phase in the aforementioned studies.
-For instance, when a neural ODE learns the following simple equation:

-with $y(0) = \beta$, only the value of of $\beta$ is varied in training data.
-When the value of $\alpha$ changes, a new neural ODE needs to be trained on a different data set.
-To model a wide range of ODE systems simultaneously, \citeauthor{lee2021parameterized} changed the original NODE framework and introduced parameterized neural normal differential equations (PNODE) that take additional parameters as input to deep neural networks \cite{lee2021parameterized}.
+While initial temperature and equivalence ratio are varied to generate simulation data for training, the neural ODEs used in previous studies only learned a single dynamical system (i.e., combustion processes with fixed boundary conditions such as heat exchange, mass inflow, and mass outflow of homogeneous reactors) due to its limited expressivity.
+To enhance model generalizability and learn a parameterized system of ODEs, \citeauthor{lee2021parameterized} changed the original NODE framework and introduced parameterized neural ordinary differential equations (PNODE) that take additional parameters as input to DNNs \cite{lee2021parameterized}.
 Parameterized Neural Ordinary Differential Equations now describe the following system:

 where $\eta$ represents problem-dependent parameters for the dynamical systems.
 This allows us to learn a parameterized family of ODEs instead of a single ODE.
-Using a similar optimization procedure (\textit{i.e.}, automatic differentiation) and the same set of model parameters, PNODE is capable of predicting solutions of dynamical systems under different conditions depending on the input parameter $\eta$.
+Using a similar optimization procedure (\textit{i.e.}, automatic differentiation) and the same set of model weights $\theta$, PNODE is capable of predicting solutions of dynamical systems under different conditions depending on the input parameter $\eta$.